 Our instructors have all trained in this tradition over many years.
 We are proud to maintain the original practice of Aikido as passed on by O’Sensei to Saito Sensei, his longest serving student and custodian of the Aikido Ibaraki Dojo and Aiki Shrine, in Iwama.
 We not only retain the techniques but also the method of practice which we have learnt in the Iwama Dojo directly from Saito Sensei.

-In Australia, this practice has been continued by Saburo Takayasu shihan, Saito Sensei’s only Japanese instructor, living in Sydney and his first student, Derek Minus.
+In Australia, this practice has been continued by Saburo Takayasu 7th dan shihan, Saito Sensei’s only Japanese instructor, who is living in Sydney and his first student in Australia, Derek Minus 6th dan.